Lucas Boyd Section

 Total 18**

-If an entering student can demonstrate competence and passing grades, from an accredited school, in the material covered in any of the program’s required support courses (except for 2031a), that student may request a waiver of those courses.
+If an entering student can demonstrate competence and passing grades from an accredited school in the material covered in any of the program’s required support courses (except for ARCH 6002), that student may request a waiver of those courses.
 A waiver of any required course, however, does not reduce the number of course credits required to fulfill the program’s degree requirements.
 Support course waivers are granted by the Curriculum and Rules Committees based upon the recommendations of the course’s study area coordinators.
 Requests for a waiver must be submitted to one of the course’s study area coordinators within one week of the start of the first term of the student’s enrollment.
 A transcript, course syllabus, and a notebook or examples of work accomplished must be presented to the study area coordinators.

 *This course is required for those students so designated by the Admissions Committee.
 Typically, this course will be required for students who do not have significant pre-architectural training.
 This five-week course begins mid-July and concludes mid-August.